Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Background

-For a given chemical reaction rates, the solution, $([A](t),\dots,[I](t))$, to the system given by (\ref{odes}) provides the concentrations of the nine substances for given controllable factors.
-The amounts of the nine substances is then given by $(A(t),\dots,I(t)) = V \times ([A](t),\dots,[I](t))$.
-However the solution is analytically intractable.
-We employ a computationally expensive numerical method to find an approximate solution, namely that given by the \texttt{deSolve()} \citep{sps2010} function in the statistical software package \texttt{R} \citep{RRR}.
+For given chemical reaction rates, the solution $\left([A](t),\dots,[I](t)\right)$ from~(\ref{odes}) provides the concentrations of the nine substances for given combinations of the controllable factors, $\mathbf{x}$, and reaction rates.
+The amounts of the nine substances are then given by $\left(A(t),\dots,I(t)\right) = V \times \left([A](t),\dots,[I](t)\right)$.
+However, the solution is analytically intractable and hence we employ a computationally expensive numerical method to find an approximate solution.
+In particular, we use the variable coefficient ordinary differential equation solver \citep{brown1989} as implemented in the \texttt{R} \citep{RRR} package \texttt{deSolve()} function \citep{sps2010}.
+However the methodology described in Section~\ref{METH} can be used in conjunction with any numerical method.